bup/bup/Documentation/bup.1.md

 (unlikely) case where `ssh://x/y` is generated for a host named `ssh` and path `//x/y`, which would be interpreted as a URL with host `x` and path `/y`.

+# REPOSITORY URLS

+Bup supports the following URL schemes (i.e. `scheme:`) for referring to a repository.
+Note that the term "authority" below just means the URL section after the `scheme://` and before the path, for example the "user@host:port" of an SSH URL.

+As an exception to the standard, a scheme may be "path-oriented", which means that there is no separate query or fragment.
+Anything after the (optional) authority is taken as the "path" and the constituent bytes are not decoded (e.g. percent decoded).
+This allows URLs provided on the command line to work naturally.
+So `ssh://host/x?z` has a path of `/x?z`.

+`ssh:`
+:   A path-oriented scheme (see above) that specifies access to a
+    repository via a `bup-server(1)` launched on a host via SSH.
+This scheme has syntax and semantics matching a typical `ssh:` URL, including support for a user and port
+    (e.g. `ssh://user@host:2222/some/repo`), and the user and host can be percent encoded.

+    As an extension to the standard, because URLs with an authority cannot specify a relative path when there's an authority, a leading `/./` is taken to indicate a relative path.
+So `ssh://host/./x` indicates the path `x`.

+`bup:`
+:   Specifies a direct network connection to to an existing
+    `bup-server(1)`.
+Otherwise identical to `ssh:`, except that it does not support a user.

+`file:`
+:   A path-oriented scheme (see above) that specifies a repository's
+    filesystem path.
+This scheme has syntax and semantics matching a typical `file:` URL, except that it does not allow an authority (i.e. user, host, etc.).
+So when constructing a URL from an arbitrary PATH, you can use `file:PATH` if the path starts with `///`, if it is a single character, or if the second character is not `/`.
+Otherwise use `file://PATH` after ensuring the path is absolute, or dot-encoding it.

 # ENVIRONMENT